 Kettlewell to Arncliffe

-Walk 12 - Kettlewell to Arncliffe - 6.5 miles - a family walk - A good walk out on the fells with limited exposure.
+Walk 12 - Kettlewell to Arncliffe - 6.5 miles - 4.5 hours.
+A family walk - A good walk out on the fells with limited exposure.
 Back to Upper Wharfedale Page

 Start at the car park in Kettlewell (pay and display).
 Cross over the River Wharfe and bear right going through the second of two gates.
 After passing through the gate bear left steeply up the hill passing over a stile and heading towards a cleft on the rock.
 On top of the rocky outcrop there is a good vantage point overlooking Kettlewell and Great Whernside beyond.
 Continue along a grassy track proceeding uphill until a stile is reached.
 Cross the stile and turn left to follow wall.
 After a short while the path veers right to pass through another rocky outcrop.
 There is a yellow marker on the rock.
 From here it is a short stroll up to the crest of the hill and stile in a drystone wall.